-For horse racing fans the King George VI Chase is one of the highlights of the National Hunt season.
-Taking place over three miles, the runners and riders need to negotiate 18 fences as they compete to reach the finish post and claim victory in the classic steeplechase event.
-Here’s how you can watch the action on your TV or device this Christmas.
+For horse racing fan, the King George VI Chase is one of the highlights of the National Hunt season.
+Taking place over three miles, runners and riders need to negotiate 18 fences as they compete to reach the finishing post and claim victory in the classic steeplechase event.
+Here’s how you can watch the action on your TV or mobile device this Christmas.

 When and where is it run?

 The King George VI Chase takes place at Kempton Park on Boxing Day each year.
 In line with previous years, it is scheduled to start at 3.05pm.

 It's is the headline event in the packed two-day Christmas Festival, with races beginning at 12.50pm.

 The King George VI has historically always been broadcast on free-to-air TV, and this year is no different.

 ITV has the rights to the event, having taken over horse racing duties from Channel 4 in 2017.
 You can watch the action at both Kempton and Weatherby across the Christmas period by navigating to ITV on your TV.
 Alternatively, you can stream live on the ITV Hub, either through the web portal or dedicated apps for Android and iOS.

 You’ll need to be in the UK to access the ITV Hub content, as it’s still covered by the UK broadcasting laws.

 If you're outside of the UK, you may be able to use a VPN to access the content.
 Check out our pick of the best VPNs, with the front runner NordVPN being the VPN of choice, but be aware that using a VPN in this way may break the terms and conditions of any streaming service you use.